Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

     list_of_question.append(question_template)
 ```

+**Important : I added an ID to each element I defined (e.g., block, fixation cross, question, timer ...).
+This will be necessary to find each part of your trial in the `.qsf` file (step 5).**

-You only have to write the final list in a `.txt` file and import it in Qualtrics !
+Finally, you only have to write the final list in a `.txt` file and import it in Qualtrics !
 This is how to do it : [Importing a TXT Survey on Qualtrics](https://www.qualtrics.com/support/survey-platform/survey-module/survey-tools/import-and-export-surveys/#ImportTXTDoc).